sbudh/Sailpoint/README.md

   }
   return list;

-5.Write a rule to get all users’ User Rights(capability).
+### Write a rule to get all users’ User Rights(capability).
 Return in map format with key as user and value as a list of user rights.

 Map returnMap = new HashMap();
 map.put("Username","Display name");